 A Zapotec Natural History is an extraordinary book that describes the people of a small town in Mexico and their remarkable knowledge of the natural world in which they live.

-with the details of their life cycles, habitat preferences, and functions in the economic, aesthetic, and spiritual lives of the town.
+together with the details of their life cycles, habitat preferences, and functions in the economic, aesthetic, and spiritual lives of the town.

-is a superb study in indigenous science, and a welcome contribution to our growing knowledge of the important relationship between humans and their local environment.
+A superb study in indigenous science, and a welcome contribution to our growing knowledge of the important relationship between humans and their local environment.

 —Indigenous Peoples Issues and Resources

 Part 1 of this two-part work describes the

 decorative roles of flowers.
-Part 2 is on a CD-ROM and includes detailed inventories of all plant, animal, and fungal categories
+Part 2 is available online and includes detailed inventories of all plant, animal, and fungal categories

-recognized by San Juan's people, a series of indexes, and a library of more than 1,200 images illustrating the town's plants, people, landscapes, and daily activities.
-Also included on the CD-ROM are files containing sounds of village life.
+recognized by San Juan's people; a series of indexes; a library of more than 1,200 images illustrating the town's plants, people, landscapes, and daily activities; and sounds of village life.